-1. RCS will hold periodic informational meetings with local community, civic and religious organizations along with individual meetings with local business and civic leaders and other people who may be able to inform and/or influence families and students to enroll at the school.

-2. RCS will develop a referral network by fostering relationships with local childcare centers, the Boys and Girls Club of Gaston County, community sporting leagues, the Gaston County YMCA,Gaston County Progressive Coalition and the Gaston County Early Literacy Collaborative.

-3. RCS will advertise throughout the community.

-4. RCS will develop a website for information, registration and promotion of online marketing videos and 5.Promotion of the RCS website where parents can find enrollment and recruitment literature.
+- 1. RCS will hold periodic informational meetings with local community, civic and religious organizations along with individual meetings with local business and civic leaders and other people who may be able to inform and/or influence families and students to enroll at the school. - 2.
+RCS will develop a referral network by fostering relationships with local childcare centers, the Boys and Girls Club of Gaston County, community sporting leagues, the Gaston County YMCA, Gaston County Progressive Coalition and the Gaston County Early Literacy Collaborative. - 3.
+RCS will advertise throughout the community. - 4.
+RCS will develop a website for information, registration and promotion of online marketing videos and - 5.
+Promotion of the RCS website where parents can find enrollment and recruitment literature.

 The Board of Directors recognizes the importance of community awareness and recruitment of parents and students who reflect the racial/ethnic and demographic composition of the Gaston district.
 In order to promote a neighborhood school, the marketing strategy will start in the local community immediately and then broaden to the mass market.
 Marketing to residents in the surrounding communities will be the primary focus.
-In order

-Ridgeview Charter School - The mission of Ridgeview Charter School is to provide K-8 students with a global perspective so they are prepared to compete in the college market.
-RCS will create an environment that values and appreciates differences and prepares our students to participate and thrive in an increasingly integrated world. ensure marketing to strong demand, will occur to all appropriate populations, e.g. geographic, ethnic, age etc. We anticipate that the majority of students will live within a 25 mile radius of the school and, thus, reflect the local community being served.
+In order demand, marketing will occur to ensure strong all populations, e.g. geographic, ethnic, age etc. We anticipate that the majority of students will live within a 25 mile radius of the school and, thus, reflect the local community being served.
 Targeted marketing will be used to focus on this geographic area.
 Additionally, select marketing materials will be created and produced in multiple languages based on the demographics of the local area.
-RCS has allocated \$15,000.00 in our budget for marketing, this money will be used for advertising through media such as

-The Gaston Gazette, radio, bill boards, and tv advertisement.
+RCS has allocated \$15,000.00 in our budget for marketing, this money will be used for advertising through media such as The Gaston Gazette, radio, bill boards, and tv advertisement.